-- 1. Submission of a complete application, including two professional recommendations, a signed honor code, a Candidate for Professional Licensure (CPL) form, a background authorization form, signed acknowledgement of field experience and internship policies, and an immunization record (or evidence that one is on file with Salem College) - 2.
+- 1. Submission of a complete application, including two professional recommendations, a signed honor code, a Candidate for Professional Licensure (CPL) form, a background authorization form, and a signed acknowledgement of field experience and internship policies. - 2.
 Submission of an official transcript from a regionally-accredited college or university showing successful completion of a baccalaureate degree - 3.
 A \$30 application fee (waived for Salem alumnae)